-A duplicate of this survey map that has been modified to show the transfer station registration boundary and proposed transfer station building location is also provided in Appendix B. As shown, there are three (3) easements within or adjacent to the transfer station registration boundary, but there are no easements in the area that will be occupied by the transfer station building.
+A duplicate of this survey map that has been modified to show the transfer station permit boundary and transfer station building location is also provided in Appendix B. As shown, there are three (3) easements within or adjacent to the transfer station permit boundary, but there are no easements in the area that will be occupied by the transfer station building.
 Accordingly, no solid waste loading or storage will occur within any easement (or right of way) that crosses the facility.